-When we’ve decided we want to work together the next stage is starting the project.
+So you are ready to get the new site project started.
 Here are the high level phases of a typical website project.

 I will ask the right questions to understand why you need a new website and discuss your goals and what you want to achieve.
 I then prepare a document that will outline exactly what you’ve specified you require and how we are going to deliver it.
 I call this a functional specification.